mksimpler/sked/readme.md

 body part scale tool for Senran Kagura
 ===

-This webapplication facilitates modifying body part scaling for Senran Kagura games such as Shinovi Versus and Estival Versus.
+This Web application facilitates modifying body part scaling for Senran Kagura games such as Shinovi Versus and Estival Versus.

 Note: There are intentionally few consistency checks performed.
 The belief is that ignoring raised errors is not problematic if the application can function well and behave as expected.